 Our 1 hour Aboriginal Cultural tour is available 01 February to 31 October from Wednesday to Sunday.
 Offering our visitors 4 tour times daily starting from 9am, 10:30am and 2:00pm, 4:00pm.

 Peter is a Western Aranda/Pertame (Southern Aranda) man from Central Australia region.
 Peter is your host and experienced cultural tour guide who loves to share his cultural knowledge in general to all guests and visitors who visit, live and work in this area of Watarrka National Park.

-Prior to starting the business with his partner Christine the only source of income for them was receiving a government benefit (i.e. Centrelink payment), facing many challenges of living remotely on country, they thought on how they can better their lives by staying on country and earn an income from it.
-Peter and Christine then thought of doing a cultural tourism business.
-With a lot of planning and talking with industry and government bodies they began putting aside some monies to make up enough for the registration of a business.
+Prior to starting the business with my partner Christine the only source of income for us was receiving a government benefit (i.e. Centrelink payment), we face many challenges of living remotely on country, we thought on how we can better our lives and our families by staying on country and earning an income from it.
+We both then thought of doing a cultural tourism business.
+With a lot of planning and talking with industry and government bodies we began putting aside some monies to make up enough for the registration of a business.

 Peter, says its great to share my culture in general, the more knowledge and the information of this amazing area that we live in I want to share it and that can be empowering to all visitors as well as my family they can see the awesomeness in it.
 We have the tour now but many more experiences is yet to come from Karrke.”